The Roth Individual Retirement Account†

 When deciding whether a traditional IRA or a Roth IRA is best for you, you'll want to compare the after-tax dollars that would be available to you under each option.
 This will depend on many factors, including your tax bracket, how many years you have until retirement, and when you wish to begin making withdrawals.
 For some people, a Roth IRA will result in more after-tax income during retirement because qualified distributions from a Roth IRA are tax free, while distributions from a traditional IRA will generally be taxed.

-For those whose contributions to a traditional IRA are tax deductible and who are in a higher tax bracket today than they will be in during retirement, a traditional IRA may be a good alternative, depending upon their individual circumstances.
+For those whose contributions to a traditional IRA are tax deductible and who are in a higher tax bracket today than they will be in during retirement, a traditional IRA may be the smart choice.

-If you are not eligible to participate in a company-sponsored retirement plan, you can make deductible contributions to a traditional IRA regardless of your income level, up to $5,500 in 2013 (or $6,500 if you are at least 50 years old).
+If you are not eligible to participate in a company-sponsored retirement plan, you can make deductible contributions to a traditional IRA regardless of your income level, up to $5,500 in 2017 and 2018 (or $6,500 per year if you are at least 50 years old).
 Deductible contributions may be reduced or eliminated for individuals who participate in a company-sponsored retirement plan, based on their incomes.
+Consult with a tax and/or financial advisor for guidance on your individual circumstances.

 |The traditional IRA may still provide an advantage over the Roth IRA to those who maximize its benefit.
 Here's how: You invest the tax savings from your IRA deduction in a traditional account each year and let that account grow along with your IRA.
 Assuming your tax rate drops in retirement, this could yield more of a tax-adjusted benefit than a Roth IRA.|

 There are no income limits associated with the conversion of a traditional IRA to a Roth IRA -- anyone can convert, provided they pay the tax bill.
-Since the investment earnings and capital gains in your regular IRA have not been taxed yet, the government will take its share at the time of the conversion.
-If you have a nondeductible, traditional IRA, its earnings will be taxed but the amount of your contributions will not.
-The withdrawal from your traditional IRA will count as income, to the extent taxable, but will not trigger the 10% additional tax usually imposed on early withdrawals.
+Since the investment earnings and capital gains in your regular IRA have not been taxed yet, any applicable taxes are due at the time of the conversion.
+The withdrawal from your traditional IRA will count as income, but will not trigger the 10% penalty usually imposed on early withdrawals.
+If you have nondeductible contributions in any traditional IRA, you should check with a competent tax advisor, IRS or Publication 590-B to determine what portion of converted funds will be taxable.

 - Roth IRA contributions are nondeductible, but qualified withdrawals are tax free.

-- Individual contributions to all IRAs are limited to $5,500 in 2013 ($6,500 for investors who are at least 50 years old).
+- Individual contributions to all IRAs are limited to $5,500 in 2017 and 2018 ($6,500 per year for investors who are at least 50 years old).
 Note that this amount may increase in the years ahead.

-- You may continue contributions to a Roth IRA after age 70½, and there are no required minimum distributions in your lifetime.
+- You may continue contributions to a Roth IRA after age 70½, as long as you have earned income, and there are no required minimum distributions in your lifetime.

 Because of the possibility of human or mechanical error by S&P Capital IQ Financial Communications or its sources, neither S&P Capital IQ Financial Communications nor its sources guarantees the accuracy, adequacy, completeness or availability of any information and is not responsible for any errors or omissions or for the results obtained from the use of such information.
 In no event shall S&P Capital IQ Financial Communications be liable for any indirect, special or consequential damages in connection with subscriber's or others' use of the content.